 Hailing from Mysore in Karnataka, it is one of the most popular drapes in the southern part of India, not that it doesn’t occupy a coveted place in the wardrobes of women from other communities.
 The uniqueness of this saree lies in the subtle shimmery quality of this fabric.
-With dynamic shades to match up to the sheen of the fabric, this soft, breathable and easy-to-drape saree is another favourite for weddings.
+With dynamic shades to match the sheen of the fabric, this soft, breathable and easy-to-drape saree is another favourite for weddings.

 Named after the town of its origin in Hyderabad, the uniqueness of the designs lies in the symmetrical size of the warp and the weft of the yarns.
-These are resist dyed to bring the designs to life.
+These are resist-dyed to bring the designs to life.
 Dyed in vibrant hues like most other traditional sarees, they are now woven in other parts of India as well like Andhra Pradesh, Odisha, and Gujarat.

 Read: 10 Best Bridal Lehenga Shops In India

 Hailing from a quaint village in Aurangabad in Maharashtra, the crafting of this saree is a time-consuming and labour-intensive one.
 This is because of the sheer length of fabric required to weave and create this saree.
 The weave is perfectly accentuated by traditional motifs like leaves and trees, parrots, and such other designs, which are generally women on its pallu with pure silk gold threads.
 No wonder, they are considered to be one of the favourite choices for weddings and other special occasions.